cmdaltctr/claude-gemini-mcp-slim/README.md

 **API vs CLI Behavior**

 - API calls are faster but require `GOOGLE_API_KEY`
-- CLI fallback always available if Gemini CLI is installed
+- CLI fallback always available if Gemini CLI is installed (test for research & education ONLY)
 - Model selection works the same for both approaches

 ## Advanced Usage